School of Psychology

 3. Communication: Learning to communicate is key to a successful career.
 Throughout your programme you will develop skills to improve your presentation abilities, and articulate an argument to have meaningful impact.

-4. Problem-solving: The ability to provide solutions based on logical analysis of a problem is a skill many employer desire.
+4. Problem-solving: The ability to provide solutions based on logical analysis of a problem is a skill many employers desire.
 This skill requires you to think outside-the-box and understand the underlying factors at play.
 These skills are developed purposefully as part of a degree in psychology, and help students achieve autonomy throughout their studies.

 5. Research & analysis: A key part of many careers is the skill with which information can be gathered, organised, understood, and analysed for useful conclusions.
 A degree in psychology promotes these skills from the start.